-⇒ Our GOAL is to provide stable, supportive housing and opportunity for those in unfortunate circumstances such as poverty, domestic violence, debilitating physical/mental health that resulted in homelessness.
+⇒ Our GOAL is to provide stable, supportive housing and opportunity for those in difficult circumstances such as poverty, domestic violence, or debilitating physical/mental health issues that resulted in homelessness.

 Kitsap Homes of Compassion also advocates for the creation of more affordable housing inventory of all types.
-It encourages research into creative approaches to find viable, sustainable, healthy, safe, permanent solutions to housing households with lower income.
+It encourages research into creative approaches to find viable, sustainable, healthy, safe, permanent solutions to housing people with lower income.
 It also encourages research in best practices for independent living for those with various mental health issues.

 Homelessness in Kitsap County has grown to an unacceptable level.
-Immediate action is required to preserve life, especially of our vulnerable, elderly and disabled population.
+Immediate action is required to preserve life, especially of our vulnerable, elderly and disabled populations.
 The inhumane conditions of the homeless in our modern, wealthy society demand immediate steps be taken by the citizens of our county to end this unnecessary, meaningless suffering.

 KHOC is interested in more than just creating housing.
 It is creating “family homes” where its participants are “members” of the KHOC family.
 Each new home creates a “family.”
 Members are treated with respect and dignity.
 And KHOC’s goal is to create opportunities for activities/field trips as well as part-time employment opportunities.
 Complete wellness, wholeness, and healthy relationships are our objectives.